 The disadvantage of gold plating is that it is soft, so it is not suitable for excessive wear and tear applications.

 Chapter 3: What Instrumentation Cable Manufacturers Should Tell You

 Wondering how you should choose the best instrument cable manufacturer?
 We will walk you through the different factors that you should look for in their products.
 Besides, we will also cover other services they should offer a better customer experience.

 - For starters, aluminum or stranded copper is the principal conductor in instrument cables.
-Although copper is more cumbersome and denser as opposed to aluminum, it offers more conductivity.
-In contrast, aluminum conductors for instrument cables that have equal conductivity tend to give a 1.6-time larger cross-sectional area than copper wire but are half the weight.
+Although copper is more cumbersome and denser than aluminum, it offers more conductivity.
+In contrast, aluminum conductors for instrument cables with equal conductivity tend to give a 1.6-time larger cross-sectional area than copper wire but are half the weight.

 Using Conductors in Instrument Cables

 - You can coat a copper conductor can on the surface of a wire (typically made from lead, silver, nickel, or tin alloy).
 This is common to keep the insulation from adhering to the copper.
 This also helps prevent the copper from deteriorating at higher temperatures.